 More than 90% of the people nowadays are using search engines like Google to find the products and services they want to buy or to see.
 You most probably looking for an SEO service in London and searched for London SEO services , or something similar, in order to get to this website page.
-So if you’re selling products and services online, it’s important that your website appears as high up the search results as possible.
+Therefore if you are selling products or services online, it is important that your website ranks high up in the search results.

 My approach to search marketing is anything but one dimensional.
 No two client strategies for me are the same.
 But the premise is simple: I use a wide range of data and know-how to create the best possible user experience on your website.
 Then I create interesting, newsworthy, sharable content and embark on a targeted online PR campaign to generate great links and online exposure.

-All of this sits on a bedrock of industry-leading onsite optimisation and thorough numbers-driven research.
+This process is crucial for industry-leading onsite optimisation and numbers-driven research.
 If necessary, I will back this up and tie in a brand-focused social media marketing campaign.
 Because I adhere to Google Webmaster Guidelines my clients can rest easy knowing that their results are sustainable and that every pound spent is an investment for the present and the future.

 I have an analytical approach to my work.
 My objectives and strategies are built upon hard data so that I am able to create the most efficient, results-oriented campaigns possible.
 And my clients are consulted every step of the way, with their long-term return on investment always the first and last things on my mind.